cteliStolenFocus/aai-511-team-8/TEAM8_Journal.md

   - Ikenna:
     - Tune the LSTM Model, update info
 - Started work on creating an initial model the uses LSTM
+### 07/27/2023
+- Ikenna coded 3 versions of LSTM with different setting
+- Each setting has a score
 ### 07/30/2023
-- Installed FluidSynth/Midi2Audio to conver to wav files
+- Chris Installed FluidSynth/Midi2Audio to conver to wav files
     - Converting to wav files
     - Using Sound Fond TimGM6mb.sf2.
     - Once the files are converted recreate features using librosa
+- Group meeting #3:
+    - Chris preparing a better data file for extraction
+    - Adam to review all code
+    - Adam to update documentation
+ - Adam organized current code